DCSO/vulninfos/Scanner/README.md

 loki.exe --intense -p C:\path\to\the\server\webapps
 ```

-If you still want to scan the whole system
+If you still want to scan the whole system:

 On Linux
 ```